Want to Start Collecting?

 - For placing stamps in an album, hinges for used stamps or mounts for either used or unused stamps.

-- Watermark detector and fluid for determining varieties of stamps, usually older ones.
+- Watermark tray and fluid for determining varieties of stamps, usually older ones.

-- Stamp soaking and drying tools.
+- Stamp soaking and drying tools (see below).
 Older stamps can be usually be soaked off envelopes, newer self-adhesive ones require special treatment.

-- Stockbook to store duplicate stamps or ones that have not yet been mounted in an album.
+- Stockbook or glassine envelopes to store duplicate stamps or ones that have not yet been mounted in an album.

 - There are certain precautions you should take with your stamps: